wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-privileged-identity-management-how-to-complete-review.md

 <properties
-   pageTitle="Como concluir uma análise de acesso | Microsoft Azure" description="Depois de iniciar uma análise de acesso no Azure AD Privileged Identity Management, saiba como concluí-la e exibir os resultados" services="active-directory" documentationCenter="" authors="kgremban"
+   pageTitle="How to complete an access review | Microsoft Azure" description="After you started an access review in Azure AD Privileged Identity Management, learn how to complete it and view the results" services="active-directory" documentationCenter="" authors="kgremban"